 Any user with access to the Alertmanager HTTP endpoint has access to its data.
 They can create and resolve alerts.
 They can create, modify and delete silences.

 Where notifications are sent to is determined by the configuration file.
 With certain templating setups it is possible for notifications to end up at an alert-defined destination.
 For example if notifications use an alert label as the destination email address, anyone who can send alerts to the Alertmanager can send notifications to any email address.
+If the alert-defined destination is a templatable secret field, anyone with access to either Prometheus or Alertmanager will be able to view the secrets.

 Any user with access to the Pushgateway HTTP endpoint can create, modify and